Life is bitter, the journey long

 Unless we get lost in a beautiful distraction, we’ll always look within or around and get depressed.

-We were made to look up and wonder, to behold something far more glorious, hidden and mysterious that we cannot see with our naked eyes.
+We were made to look up, to wonder, and behold something far more glorious, hidden and mysterious that we cannot see with our naked eyes.

 But herein lies an invitation, a call to divine romance, the ultimate adventure, a quest to encounter the Invisible Creator.